bishlarr/mStable-MTA-analysis/README.md

 # MTA Analysis

-Please create a python notebook, do an on-chain analysis of our MTA token, and give us your findings.
+Here is a repository to do an on-chain analysis of the MTA token using FEI's checkthechain library.

+The results are displayed in the Jupiter Notebook.

 ## Running